sergeche/emmet-sublime/README.md

     "disabled_keymap_actions": "all"

+Not that if you disabled any action like so and you’re create your own keyboard shortcut, you **should not** use `emmet_action_enabled.ACTION_NAME` since this is the key that disables action.

 ### “Help!
 My snippets doesn’t work anymore in HTML/CSS files!”

 By default, Emmet overrides Tab key behaviour and expands its own abbreviations instead native snippets.
 You can either disable this feature in user preferences (add `"disable_tab_abbreviations": true` setting into your _Settings — User_ file) and use `Ctrl+E` or `Ctrl+Alt+Enter` to expand Emmet abbeviations or move your snippets to Emmet as described [here](https://github.com/sergeche/emmet-sublime/issues/16#issuecomment-8427268).
 I’m investigating possibility to expand native snippets via Emmet Tab key handler.